-As part of obtaining reasonable assurance about whether Regional School Unit No. 26's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether Regional School Unit No. 26's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-We noted a certain matter that we reported to management of the Regional School Unit No. 26, in a separate letter to management dated January 22, 2020.
+We noted a certain other matters that we reported to management of the Regional School Unit No. 26, in a separate letter to management dated January 8, 2021.